ipfs/devgrants/open-grants/open-proposal-agregore-mobile.md

 - IPFS pinning services integrated with the nimble for servicing ad-hoc community networks
 - Example application which enables people to share media such as images/text/audio
 - Two workshops that will teach a focus group of community-based connectivity advocates how to use the browser and how to share information using the example app and will collect information on pain points they have within their networks + potential future applications of the technology.
+- Blog post documenting our progress as we go.

 ## Development Roadmap